anoma/nspec/docs/arch/node/engines/signs_for.juvix.md

 # SignsFor Engine

+The Signs For Engine manages `signs_for` relationships between identities.
+A `signs_for` relationship indicates that one identity can produce signatures (commitments) on behalf of another identity.

 ## Purpose

-The Signs For Engine track `signs_for` relationships between identities.
-It supports querying which identities sign for another identity or can be signed for by it, submitting evidence that one identity signs for another, and querying evidence concerning known `signs_for` relationships.
+The Signs For Engine maintains and manages the state of `signs_for` relationships between identities.
+It handles queries about these relationships, allows submission of new evidence, and provides information about existing relationships.
+This is useful in scenarios where signature delegation or proxy signing is required.

 ## Components